Star Wars video games: Battlefront (EA DICE)

 After the restructuring of the Star Wars canon, the Battlefront series formerly developed by Pandemic was rebooted by EA DICE.
-The first game was released in 2015, rushed into the market to tie-in with to the release of The Force Awakens.
+The first game was released in 2015, rushed into the market to tie in with the release of The Force Awakens.
 As a result of the shorter development time, developer EA DICE decided to take a significant departure from all previous installments of the franchise and focus the game entirely on online multiplayer, completely axing the inclusion of a single player campaign or any sort of narrative; the move was heavily criticized by fans, including Finn actor John Boyega.
 Only original trilogy characters (Luke Skywalker, Princess Leia, Han Solo, Boba Fett, Darth Vader and Emperor Palpatine) and planets (Tatooine, Hoth and Endor) were playable on launch.
 Downloadable content later added the planets Jakku (from The Force Awakens), Bespin (from The Empire Strikes Back), Scarif (from Rogue One), in addition to the Death Star battle station (from A New Hope), and heroes Nien Numb, Greedo (Outer Rim), Lando Calrissian, Dengar (Bespin), Chewbacca, Bossk (Death Star), and Jyn Erso and Director Krennic (Rogue One: Scarif).
 The first Battlefront also received a PlayStation VR add-on mission, the Rogue One X-Wing VR Mission.

 The second Battlefront is the first in the series to be considered part of the Star Wars canon.
-It addresses a major criticism of the previous game by including a singleplayer campaign with a story-mode set between the ending of Return of the Jedi and the beginning of The Force Awakens, in which the player controls an Imperial special forces commander named Iden Versio; additionally, characters from the films, including Luke Skywalker, Leia Organa, Han Solo, Lando Calrissian and Kylo Ren are playable.
+It addresses a major criticism of the previous game by including a singleplayer campaign with a story mode set between the ending of Return of the Jedi and the beginning of The Force Awakens, in which the player controls an Imperial special forces commander named Iden Versio; additionally, characters from the films, including Luke Skywalker, Leia Organa, Han Solo, Lando Calrissian and Kylo Ren are playable.
 The multiplayer mode features characters from the original, prequel, and sequel trilogies, as well as anthology films.
 Future content was originally going to be distributed in a "season" system, though this was changed to monthly updates.

+Star Wars Jedi series

 Star Wars Jedi: Fallen Order (2019)

 Star Wars Jedi: Fallen Order is a singleplayer game developed by Respawn Entertainment.
-It was released on November 15, 2019 for Microsoft Windows, PlayStation 4 and Xbox One.
+It was released on 15 November 2019, for Microsoft Windows, PlayStation 4 and Xbox One.
 The story revolves around a survivor of Order 66, Cal Kestis, who is on the run from the Empire and its Inquisitors.
 Jedi: Fallen Order takes place between Revenge of the Sith and A New Hope.

+Star Wars Jedi: Survivor (2023)

+Star Wars Jedi: Survivor is a singleplayer game developed by Respawn Entertainment.
+It was released on 28 April 2023, for Microsoft Windows, PlayStation 5 and Xbox Series X and Series S, with plans of the game being ported to the Xbox One and PlayStation 4 still in the works.
+The story picks up 5 years after Star Wars Jedi: Fallen Order, as Cal Kestis and his Mantis crew continue to fight against the growing darkness in the galaxy.

+Untitled third Star Wars Jedi game (TBA)

+In September 2023, Monaghan confirmed that a third game in the series was in development.